 rsync local-file user@remote-host:remote-file

-What Happens here: Rsync will first use SSH to connect as
+Rsync will first use SSH to connect as the

 user to remote-host and will ask for

 user's password.
-Once connected, it will invoke the remote host’s rsync and then the two programs will determine what parts of the local-file needs to be copied so that the remote file matches the local one.
+Once connected, it will invoke the remote host’s rsync, and then the two programs will determine what parts of the local-file need to be copied so that the remote file matches the local one.
 Please note the following behavior of rsync: